What Is the Child Allowance?

 - Changes take effect from the following month

-Compare fund performance and fees before choosing.
-The lowest-fee fund with a stock-oriented track has historically generated the best long-term results for children with a full 18-year time horizon.
+Fund performance and fees vary across managers.
+Over a full 18-year time horizon, lower-fee funds with a stock-oriented track have historically generated higher long-term results.
 Several comparison websites track Gemel Yeladim performance across all fund managers.

 The child allowance has undergone significant changes over the decades.
 Understanding the history helps explain why older Israelis may give you different information about amounts: